Aérospatiale SA 360 Dauphin

-The Aérospatiale SA 360 Dauphin was a single-engine French utility helicopter developed and produced by aerospace manufacturer Aérospatiale.
+The Aérospatiale SA 360 Dauphin is a single-engine French utility helicopter that was developed and produced by aerospace manufacturer Aérospatiale.

-It was developed during the early 1970s as a replacement for the company's popular Alouette III helicopter, as well as to fill in an apparent gap in the company's existing product line, falling within the six to ten-seat helicopter category.
-Performing its maiden flight on 2 June 1972, the prototypes the demonstrated type's performance capacities by setting three world airspeed records for helicopters in the 1,750 kg – 3,000 kg class.
-The Dauphin was marketed towards both civilian and military customers, however, as the new helicopter supposedly offered little advantage over its predecessor, the type possessed only a limited market appeal and did not sell well.
+Developed during the early 1970s as a replacement for the company's Alouette III helicopter, as well as to fill in an apparent gap in the company's existing product line, falling within the six to ten-seat helicopter category.
+Performing its maiden flight on 2 June 1972, the prototypes demonstrated the type's performance capacities by setting three world airspeed records for helicopters in the 1,750 kg – 3,000 kg class.
+The Dauphin was marketed towards both civilian and military customers.

-Ultimately, production of the SA 360 Dauphin was abandoned after only a few dozen of helicopters had been completed.
-However, Aérospatiale did not give up on the design, subsequently developing a twin-engine derivative of the SA 360, the Dauphin 2, which proved to be commercially successful, having been in production for in excess of 40 years.
-Following the integration of Aérospatiale's helicopter division into the multinational Eurocopter consortium in 1992, the Dauphin 2 designation was dropped, and Eurocopter-built examples have been simply referred to as "Dauphin".
-The retronym "Dauphin 1" is sometimes applied to the original Dauphin to distinguish the two.
+Production of the SA 360 Dauphin was cancelled after the production run had been completed.
+Aérospatiale adapted the design into a twin-engine derivative of the SA 360, the Dauphin 2, which proved to be commercially successful, having been in production for in excess of 40 years.